 - Does the application clearly describe the proposed Symposium session?

 - Is the proposed session of interest to Intel ISEF participants?

 A selection committee will review the entire application to check the completeness of the information provided, but will focus on the100–150 word summary.
 SSP will not be able to accept every proposal submitted.

-Applications that have been accepted will receive a confirmation via email by early April 2014.
+Applications that have been accepted will receive a confirmation via email by mid-April 2018.
 Please read all the information carefully and contact us immediately with any changes.